 After all the parties have made their submissions, Council and objectors have a Right of Reply.
-This is an opportunity to respond to any new matters that may have arisen after you made your submission.
-This is not an opportunity to restate your case or make concluding remarks.
+This is where Council and objectors respond to anything new that may have arisen in your submission.

 At the conclusion of the hearing, Council and all parties have the opportunity to discuss what conditions VCAT should place on the Planning Permit, in the event VCAT decides to approve the planning application.
 This discussion is without prejudice, and does not affect what you have said in your submission.

-Council’s second role is to make a submission in support of its position.
-The length of Council’s submissions will depend on the reasons why Council has made its decision.
-Council will usually be represented by a qualified town planner from the Statutory Planning Department.
-In some cases, Council will be represented by a consultant or its lawyers.
+We will usually be represented by a qualified town planner from the Planning and Placemaking Department.
+In some cases, we can be represented by a consultant or its lawyers.
 This depends on the complexity of the planning application, whether legal issues have been raised, and Council staff availability.

 VCAT can either make a decision at the very end of the hearing or reserve their decision.

-If VCAT reserves their decision, they generally issue a written decision after 4 to 6 weeks.
-The decision is usually sent by email.
-You can contact Council’s Statutory Planning Department if you are unsure of the implications of the decision.
+If VCAT reserves their decision, they generally give a written decision by email after 4 to 6 weeks.

-VCAT’s decision is final and binding to all parties.
-No further right of appeal exists, unless VCAT has made a legal mistake in their decision.
-If there is a legal mistake, then a right of appeal to the Supreme Court of Victoria exists.
+VCAT’s decision is final and binding to all parties and no further right of appeal exists.
+However, if VCAT has made a legal mistake, then a right of appeal to the Supreme Court of Victoria exists.